Travel Info

 From the North to BRC:

-Whether you’re traveling from the north via Interstate 395, or from the northwest via California State Route 299, you will eventually be heading directly for Cedarville via 299.
-In downtown Cedarville, turn right onto Surprise Valley Road.
+Whether you’re traveling from the north via Interstate 395, or from the northwest via California State Route 299, you will eventually be heading directly for Cedarville via Highway 299.
+Into downtown Cedarville, turn right onto Surprise Valley Road.
 Continue 82 miles south to Gerlach.
-NOTE at the Nevada Border, the road name changes to State Highway 447.
+NOTE at the Nevada Border the road name changes to State Highway 447.
 At the entrance to Gerlach, turn left onto State Route 34 and head north 8 miles to Burning Man.

 Reno Airport